 You can launch the Air Emissions in My Community web tool to view or download emissions data.

-Please note when you first launch the web tool, the application:
+Please note when you first launch the web tool, the application may:

-- will ask for local storage on your PC
+- ask for local storage on your computer

-- may take 30 to 60 seconds to load depending on your PC specfication and internet connection speed.
+- take 30 to 60 seconds to load depending on your computer's specification and internet connection speed.